 We don’t recommend you take more than 50 or 60 mg unless you’re very familiar with the effects of this cannabinoid and have used it several times at lower doses.

 Anything over 50 mg for most people is going to be almost psychedelic in its effects.
 It won’t make you hallucinate, but it can cause some dramatic perceptual changes.
 You may find yourself extra giggly and find humor in otherwise ordinary items or concepts.

 It’s also common for people to experience an altered perception of time — usually involving what feels like time is moving more slowly — but sometimes the opposite.

 At this dose, delta 8 becomes strongly sedative as well — whether this is a good or bad quality comes down to your motivation for using it.
-Some people like high doses because it provides a pleasant high for an hour or so before bed, followed by a deep restorative sleep.
+Some people like high doses because it provides a pleasant perceptual effect for an hour or so before bed, followed by a deep restorative sleep.

 What Does It Feel Like To Take Too Much Delta 8 THC?